US STOCKS-Futures tumble on fears of financial hit from China virus

 Shares of some tech heavyweights that enjoyed a strong rally recently were also down.
 Apple Inc, Alphabet Inc and Amazon.com Inc were all down about 2%.
 The benchmark S&P 500 recorded its worst week in six months on Friday and investors flocked to safer assets such as gold and government bonds.

 The death toll from the outbreak in China rose to 81 on Monday.
-While a small number of cases linked to people who travelled from Wuhan have been confirmed in more than 10 countries, including Thailand, France, Japan and the United States, no deaths have been reported outside China.
-Wall Street's fear gauge, the CBOE Volatility index jumped to its highest since Nov.
+While a small number of cases linked to people who traveled from Wuhan have been confirmed in more than 10 countries, including Thailand, France, Japan, and the United States, no deaths have been reported outside China.
+Wall Street's fear gauge, the CBOE Volatility index jumped to its highest since Oct.
 10.

 Shares of Yum China Holdings Inc fell 6.2% after the company said it had temporarily closed some of its KFC and Pizza Hut stores in Wuhan.
-Fourth-quarter earnings season will kick into high gear this week with 141 of the S&P 500 companies expected to report this week including Apple, Microsoft Corp and Boeing Co .
+The fourth-quarter earnings season will kick into high gear this week with 141 of the S&P 500 companies expected to report this week including Apple, Microsoft Corp, and Boeing Co.

 Of the 85 S&P 500 companies that have reported earnings so far, about 68% have reported earnings above analysts' expectations, according to Refinitiv IBES data.
 No.1 U.S. homebuilder D.R.
 Horton Inc rose 2.5% after raising the upper end of its forecast for full-year home sales.